pkingstonxyz/lizpat/README.md

 ## Todo list

+ - [x] Implement scan for parens
+ - [x] Implement scan for comments
+ - [ ] Implement scan for identifiers
  - [ ] Implement read for identifiers
  - [ ] Implement print for identifiers
  - [ ] Implement read for parens/cells